 No fees in the form of interests apply for Islamic accounts.
 The fee for rolling over a position to the next trading day (rollover fee) in the Forex market may be used as an example of this interest payment, which is made at the time of carrying over an open position to the next trading day.
 The rollover fees are not charged on Islamic Forex accounts.

-What’s Swap-Free Account?
+What’s Swap-Free Account in Forex?

-A swap-free account (“account with no swaps”) is the same as an Islamic account.
+A swap-free account (“account with no swaps”) meaning is the same as an Islamic account.
 An integral part of Forex trading is payment of various fees in the form of interests, for example, rollover fees.
 All these fees don’t apply to Islamic Forex accounts.
 That’s why they’re also called interest-free accounts.

 Why do the Sharia Laws Prohibit Dealing With Interests?